-The University introduced an additional V grade for Semester 1 and 2, 2020 results to ensure you don’t record a fail grade on your transcript if you unsuccessfully complete a subject this year.
+The University introduced an additional V grade for Semester 1 and 2, 2020, Summer 2020/2021 and Semester 1,2020 results to ensure you don’t record a fail grade on your transcript if you unsuccessfully complete a subject.

 If you unsuccessfully attempt a subject, a traditional fail result will not be recorded on your transcript and your course Weighted Average Mark (WAM) will not be affected.